NoroffFEU/development-platforms/trpc-case-study.md

 Read all notes, read a single note defined by ID, create a new note, update the note and delete an existing note.
 In this example, we're specifically going to take a closer look at a `CREATE` operation endpoint using tRPC's library.

-- `createTRPCRouter` is the function we wrap all of our procedures in by calling publicProcedure, after our name definition.
+- `createTRPCRouter` is the function we wrap all of our procedures in by calling `publicProcedure`, after our name definition.

-- `publicProcedure` can be viewed as the equivalent of a REST endpoint.
+- `Procedures` can be viewed as the equivalent of a REST endpoint.
-- Defining a `publicProcedure` is the same no matter the operation. i.e queries or mutations.
+- Defining a `Procedure` is the same no matter the operation. i.e queries or mutations.

 Calling the procedure builder `input`, which is where we define the content of our endpoint.
 In this case, we're using `Zod` for some basic validation and creating `title` and `description` keys with the type of string.